apache/sirona/src/site/markdown/configuration.md

 * org.apache.sirona.gauge.max-size: int, 100 by default.
 Number of gauge measures to keep in memory when not persistent.
 * org.apache.sirona.gauge.memory.period: int, 4000 (ms) by default.
 Period for memory gauge.
 * org.apache.sirona.gauge.cpu.period: int, 4000 (ms) by default.
 Period for CPU gauge.
-* org.apache.sirona.store.DataStore: qualified class name, default `org.apache.sirona.store.DefaultDataStore`.
-DataStore to use.
+* org.apache.sirona.store.DataStoreFactory: qualified class name, default `org.apache.sirona.store.DefaultDataStoreFactory`.
+DataStoreFactory to use.
 * org.apache.sirona.repositories.Repository: qualified class name, default `org.apache.sirona.repositories.DefaultRepository`.
 Repository to use.
 * org.apache.sirona.core.gauge.activated: a boolean to deactivate cpu/memory gauges
 * org.apache.sirona.\<name>.period: the period to use to flush counters for a batch data store (like graphite one)
+* org.apache.sirona.periodic.status.period: the period to use for status reporting.
+Note: when using another reporter (cube typically) you'll need to replace `periodic` by the specific name of the reporter (`cube`).
+Note too that `period` is optional to allow to share the same period between all stores.

 #### Reporting